laravel/docs/dusk.md

 <a name="dusk-selectors"></a>
 ### Dusk Selectors

 Choosing good CSS selectors for interacting with elements is one of the hardest parts of writing Dusk tests.
-Over time, frontend changes can cause CSS selectors like the following to break your tests:
+Over time, front-end changes can cause CSS selectors like the following to break your tests:

     // HTML...